microsoft/Broadcast-Development-Kit/README.md

 # Notice

-This is a PRE-RELEASE project and is still in development.
+This is a **PRE-RELEASE** project and is still in development.
+This project uses the [application-hosted media bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/calls-and-meetings/requirements-considerations-application-hosted-media-bots) SDKs and APIs, which are still in **BETA**.

 The code in this repository is provided "AS IS", without any warranty of any kind.
 Check the [LICENSE](LICENSE) for more information.

 # Broadcast Development Kit